brson/rustmax/README.md

 # Rust Extras

-A collection of useful Rust crates and tools.
+A collection of useful Rust crates, tools, and documentation.

 ## Do not contribute